Starter Templates

 Key Patterns

-Identity-only server — No API credentials needed:express
+Identity-only server — No API credentials needed:bun-react-resumable

 Source: examples/express